Free US shipping $30+

 Will Daily Hair Fiber Use Damage My Hair?

 Hair fibers do not damage hair.
 They attach through electrostatic charge and do not bond chemically to the hair shaft, the cuticle, or the scalp.
-There is no mechanism by which a fiber particle can alter the structure of a strand of hair.
+There is no mechanism by which a fiber particle can alter the structure of a hair strand.

-The area where daily use can create an issue is mechanical stress, and this is entirely a function of fiber weight.
+The area where repeated use can create an issue is mechanical stress, and this is entirely a function of fiber weight.
 Heavier fibers, particularly keratin fibers derived from animal wool, place more downward force on each strand they attach to.
 On healthy, coarse hair, this is negligible.
 On fine or thinning hair, it matters.
-Over months of daily use, the constant weight on already weakened strands can contribute to breakage at the point where the fiber attaches.
+Over months of regular use, the constant weight on already weakened strands can contribute to breakage at the attachment point.

-This is why fiber weight is a daily-use safety consideration, not just a cosmetic preference.
+This is why fiber weight is a safety consideration, not just a cosmetic preference.
 The lighter the fiber, the less mechanical load it places on your hair with every application.
-A plant-based cotton fiber is the lightest material used in any hair building product, and when the formula contains no synthetic bulk-adding compounds, the weight per particle is at its absolute minimum.
+A plant-based cotton fiber is the lightest material used in any hair building product.

 🔬